sukhjeetChauhan/DSA-Bootcamp-Java/development_history.md

    * Configured output format: `mp3_44100_128`
    * Added environment variable support for `ELEVEN_LABS_API` key

+5. **Bug Fixes:**
+   * Fixed history context escaping issue: Added curly brace escaping (`{` → `{{`, `}` → `}}`) in `create_chain_with_history()` to prevent LangChain from interpreting history content as template variables

 **Technical Details:**
 * TTS generation happens after AI response is complete
 * Audio is generated only when TTS is enabled and API key is available
 * Uses async streaming API for efficient audio generation
-* Handles both new event loops and existing loops in Streamlit context
+* Improved event loop handling: Uses `ThreadPoolExecutor` when a running event loop is detected, otherwise uses `asyncio.run()`
+* Audio is base64-encoded and embedded in HTML data URI for playback
+* JavaScript attempts autoplay but may be blocked by browser policies (user can still click play if blocked)
+* Audio element currently shows controls (next step: hide controls for true background playback)

+**New Imports:**
+* Added `base64` for encoding audio bytes to base64 string
+* Added `concurrent.futures` for ThreadPoolExecutor in async handling

 **Next Steps:**
-* **Implement auto-play audio without visible player:** Replace `st.audio()` with HTML audio element that autoplays but has no visible controls.
-This will allow audio to play automatically in the background without showing a player interface to the user.
+* **Hide audio player controls:** Modify HTML audio element to remove visible controls (`controls` attribute) while maintaining autoplay functionality.
+This will enable true background audio playback without showing any player interface to the user.